-The activities, and the points you get for each one, are listed in Appendix 1 on page 20.
+The activities, and the points you get for each one, are listed in Appendix 1 on page 22 of this information.

 If you're not sure how to complete this questionnaire, call our helpline on 0808 800 0303, or get in touch with Citizens Advice or another local advice centre.